How effective is your Facebook Page?

 Visits: This looks at the number of times your Page was visited.
 This section can also tell you the number of times people come to your page from sources other than Facebook enabling you to better understand how you are driving traffic to your page.
 This is also found by clicking the Visits tab on the second tier menu.

 People: Looks at the gender and age of people who like your Page as well as their country and locality.
-You are able to view when your fans are online and therefore plan what times to post, ensuring you maximize your chances of them seeing your content.
+You are able to view when your fans are online and therefore plan what times to post, ensuring you maximise your chances of them seeing your content.

 This is important so that your posts reached your audiences newsfeed when they are looking at it.
 If you post at 8am, but your audience doesn’t check their Facebook profile until their afternoon commute, your post will be long lost.
 Remember: the more friends they have and the more Pages they have Liked the more material they will have in their feed.
 Make sure yours is seen.